 Get an Event Hubs connection string

 To use Event Hubs, you need to create an Event Hubs namespace.
-A namespace is a scoping container that can house multiple Event Hubs / Kafka topics.
+A namespace is a scoping container for multiple event hubs or Kafka topics.
 This namespace gives you a unique FQDN.
 Once a namespace is created, you can obtain the connection string required to communicate with Event Hubs.

 The connection string for Azure Event Hubs has the following components embedded within it,

-- FQDN = the FQDN of the EventHubs namespace you created (this will include the EventHubs namespace name followed by servicebus.windows.net)
+- FQDN = the FQDN of the EventHubs namespace you created (it includes the EventHubs namespace name followed by servicebus.windows.net)

 - SharedAccessKeyName = the name you chose for your application's SAS keys